 Yes.

-The investment objective of the Fund is to replicate the performance of the Index which is aligned with the environmental and/or social characteristics promoted by the Fund.

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote
+The investment objective of the Fund is to replicate the performance of the MSCI EM (Emerging Market) Islamic ESG Universal Screened Select Index (USD unhedged, Total Net Return).
+PUBLIC are indexes to measure whether the financial product attains the environmental or social characteristics that they promote

+Reference benchmarks

-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+• How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

-The Index is constructed from the Parent Index by applying values- and climate-based exclusionary criteria (as defined by the Index Provider in the Index methodology):
+The Index is constructed from the Parent Index by applying values- and climate-based exclusionary criteria (as defined by the Index provider in the Index methodology):

-In addition to the application of the exclusionary criteria, the Index applies the MSCI Universal Indexes methodology to achieve its ESG objective.
+In addition to the application of the exclusionary criteria, the Index applies the MSCI ESG Universal Indexes methodology to achieve its ESG objective.